Numerical Study of the Chiral Separation Effect in Two-Color QCD at Finite Density: Introduction

 The anomalous hydrodynamic description of QCD matter requires the values of anomalous transport coefficients as an input.
 For a single-component chiral fluid, anomalous transport coefficients are fixed by thermodynamic consistency \cite{Son:0906.5044,Sadofyev:1010.1550}.
 On the other hand, in a quark-gluon plasma (nearly) chiral quarks interact with dynamical non-Abelian gauge fields, which themselves behave as a viscous fluid and in fact dominate the hydrodynamic flow.
 When interactions with dynamical gauge fields are present, all anomalous transport coefficients might receive both perturbative \cite{Miransky:1304.4606} (see Fig.~\ref{fig:cse_diagrams}) as well as non-perturbative \cite{Son:hep-ph/0510049,Son:1207.5806,Jensen:1307.3234,Gursoy:1407.3282,Melgar:1404.2434,Avdoshkin:1712.01256} corrections.
 However, at present not much is known about the magnitude of these corrections.

 In a few lattice gauge theory simulations, the Chiral Magnetic \cite{Yamamoto:1105.0385} and Chiral Vortical \cite{Braguta:1401.8095} Effects were studied by measuring the responses of naively discretized axial currents and energy momentum tensors to constant external magnetic or axial magnetic fields (the study \cite{Braguta:1401.8095} of the Chiral Vortical Effect used a trick to replace rotation by a background axial gauge field).
-In both works \cite{Yamamoto:1105.0385,Braguta:1401.8095} the CME and CVE transport coefficients were found to be 5 to 20 times smaller than those obtained for free fermions, both in high- and in low-temperature phases.
+In both works \cite{Yamamoto:1105.0385,Braguta:1401.8095} the CME and CVE transport coefficients were found to be 5 to 20 times smaller than those obtained for free quarks, both in high- and in low-temperature phases.
 If the corrections in the full gauge theory should indeed have the effect to make the anomalous transport responses so small, they might well be unobservable in current heavy-ion collision experiments.

 However, the works \cite{Yamamoto:1105.0385,Braguta:1401.8095} used non-chiral lattice fermions with non-conserved currents and an energy-momentum tensor without proper renormalization.
-On the other hand, a numerical study of the Chiral Separation Effect in quenched $SU(3)$ lattice gauge theory with exactly chiral overlap fermions and properly defined axial current \cite{Buividovich:16:6} found no noticeable corrections to the free fermion result,
+On the other hand, a numerical study of the CSE in quenched $SU(3)$ lattice gauge theory with exactly chiral overlap fermions and a properly defined axial current \cite{Buividovich:16:6} found no noticeable corrections to the free quark result in both confinement and deconfinement phases.
+For free quarks, the axial current induced by the CSE is

-where $j^A_i = \sum_f \bar{q}_f \gamma_5 \gamma_i q_f$ is the axial current density with quark fields $\bar{q}_f$, $q_f$ of flavor $f$ and $N_c$ colors, $\mu$ is the fermion chemical potential, $B_i$ is the magnetic field, and $C_{em} = \sum_f Q_f$ is the electromagnetic charge factor in which $Q_f$ denotes the electric charge of quark flavor $f$.
+where $j^A_i = \sum_f \bar{q}_f \gamma_5 \gamma_i q_f$ is the axial current density with quark fields $\bar{q}_f$, $q_f$ of flavor $f$ and $N_c$ colors, $\mu$ is the quark chemical potential, $B_i$ is the magnetic field, and $C_{em} = \sum_f Q_f = \tr\lr{Q}$ is the electromagnetic charge factor in which $Q_f$ denotes the electric charge of quark flavor $f$.
 The result (\ref{CSE_free}) corresponds to the triangular diagram in Fig.~\ref{fig:cse_diagrams} a).
 To simplify notation, in what follows we assume that $C_{em}$, which appears in all formulae as a simple pre-factor, is equal to unity: $C_{em} = 1$.
 The correct value of $C_{em}$ can be restored in all results in an obvious way.